Dre Campbell Farm

 How to Get Rid of Fungus Gnats Naturally

-These are some of the most common home remedies and natural control methods for controlling the critters.
+Below are some of the most common home remedies and natural control methods for controlling fungus gnats.

-The critters infest soil.
-Therefore, position the traps on the soil surface to catch the adults before they lay eggs, thereby disrupting the fungus gnat life cycle.
+Fungus gnats deposit their eggs in the soil.
+Therefore, traps should be placed on the soil’s surface to catch the adults before they lay eggs.

-These mosquito-like insects are particularly attracted to yellow, so it’s easy to catch them on these yellow sticky traps.
-You can also hang the traps vertically close to plants or in nurseries and indoors to catch new adults flying in.
+These mosquito-like insects are attracted to yellow, so they will easily get caught in yellow sticky traps.
+You can also hang the traps near plants in nurseries or indoors to catch new adult gnats flying in.

 2. Diatomaceous Earth

-A great natural pesticide for getting rid of fungus gnats in the house, diatomaceous earth will cut through the larvae and adult pests, dehydrating and killing them.
+This product is excellent for getting rid of fungus gnats in the house.
+Diatomaceous earth will cut through the larvae and adult pests, dehydrating and killing them.

-You can use apple cider vinegar to control fruit flies as well as adult gnats.
+You can use vinegar to help control fruit flies and adult gnats.

 4. Bacillus thuringiensis israelensis (Bti)